 If a student repeats a course in which a "D" or "F" was earned on the first attempt; the student may request that only the better grade be counted in computing their cumulative GPA.
 This option can be used for the removal of only one grade of "D" or "F" and the subsequent credit hours per course from the computation of the cumulative GPA.
 However, the removed grade will still appear on the student's academic record but will not influence their GPA.
 This option is not available for graduate courses.
 A Historical Repeat Form must be submitted in order to request the repeat course option.

 A hold is a block that prevents students from either registering for classes, accessing their student records, or both.
 Students may view their holds on-line via eServices.
 To get a hold removed students must contact the department that placed the hold and make arrangements to have it removed.
-If a student has a hold that prevents registration and wishes to drop or withdraw from courses, they must go in person to the Student Services Center or the MCV Campus Records and Registration Office.
+If a student has a hold that prevents registration and wishes to drop or withdraw from courses, they must go in person to the Student Services Center in Harris Hall.

 An override allows a student to bypass class size, class and major restrictions and time conflicts.
 Overrides can be obtained from the course department chair.
-Paper overrides must be presented to the Student Services Center or the MCV Campus Records and Registration Office.
+Paper overrides must be presented to the Student Services Center in Harris Hall.

 Overload of Classes

 Over 19 hours is considered an overload for undergraduate students, and over 15 hours is considered an overload for graduate students.
-An Overload Approval Form must be presented to the Student Services Center or the MCV Campus Records and Registration Office before a student will be allowed to register for an overload.
+An Overload Approval Form must be presented to the Student Services Center in Harris Hall before a student will be allowed to register for an overload.

 Overload for Tuition Purposes

 A block undergraduate student enrolled for more than 18 credits during any semester will be charged an overload tuition fee.
 A graduate student enrolled for more than 15 credits during any semester will be charged an overload tuition fee.